-- An opportunity lead, which is usually just an email and name and maybe some other information.
+- A “lead”, which is usually just an email and name and maybe some other information.
 This is usually what someone is trying to sell you;

 - A marketing qualified lead (MQL), meaning they have taken specific steps on your site such as viewing specific pages and downloading content;

-- A sales qualified lead (SQL) which has been contacted by a sales person and verified to be an actual potential customer.
+- A sales-qualified lead (SQL) has been contacted by a salesperson and verified to be an actual potential customer.